Divorce and selling a home, they say, are on the list of the most stressful events a person can go through in their lives.

 These are the type of things that make a difference and help your home stand out from the competition.

-Given there are two parties involved who might not be sharing the same roof anymore, you are going to want to work with someone who understands the nature of divorce and all the feelings that come with it.
+Given that two parties might not be sharing the same roof anymore, you will want to work with someone who understands the nature of divorce and all the feelings that come with it.

-When I am hired to represent a couple in a divorce I want them both to be present for any interviews that take place.
+When I am hired to represent a couple in a divorce, I want them both to be present for any interviews that take place.
 I want them to know that I represent both of them equally.

-Adding a home sale on top of it can make you feel like your life is totally upside down.
-Making the home sale process go as smooth as possible is always one of my missions.
+Adding a home sale on top of it can make you feel like your life is really upside down.
+Making the home sale process go as smoothly as possible is always one of my missions.

-Related Real Estate articles:
+Related Real Estate Articles:

 - Realtor communication skills